kwisatzheadache/flight_coding/README.md

 6/20
 Updating Cortex so that it cycles through the scape_count...
 In the case of XOR, 100 iterations.
 Figuring out how to fetch input, run the nn, store input, then rerun the entire thing.
+With this update, it is noted that the scape must now provide a count number, corresponding to the size of the training set.

 ```elixir
 Train.genotype(30)